-Research shows that the industry needs to seriously assess the theft behavior and protection against them, and make sure that construction workers know how to handle it appropriately.
+Research shows that the industry needs to seriously assess the theft behavior and protection against them (CCTV For Construction Site), and make sure that construction workers know how to handle it appropriately.
 Theft usually occurs as construction tools and machinery are left in plain sight and easily accessible to would-be criminals.

 What is the solution?
 Full CCTV Coverage